Menu

 The best prospect for cure is to remove not only the tumour but also the section of dura to which it is attached.
 This is not always possible especially with tumours arising along the skull base or enclosing important venous sinuses.
 Treating the dura that remains with electrocautery can reduce the chances the tumour will come back.
 If recurrent but benign tumour is an ongoing problem radiosurgery or radiotherapy to the origin can be effective at controlling growth.

-Below is an image pre-operatively and another on the right taken with an intra-operative MRI after the remvoal of the tumour.
+Above are two images of an anterior skull base meningioma .
+One is an image taken pre-operatively and another on the right an intra-operative MRI done during the operation to confrim the patient wakes up without any remaining tumour.

 For some small, symptomatic meningiomas of the skull base radiosurgery may be considered as primary treatment.
 Good control rates are possible with good safety.
 Some have advocated such treatment for small asymptomatic meningiomas although it would important to acknowledge that any treatment will carry some risk.